nest/nestml/doc/nestml_language/nestml_language_concepts.rst

    parameters:
        tau ms = 20 ms

-The start at time :math:`t \geq 0` is an implicit assumption for all kernels.
+All kernels are assumed to start at time :math:`t \geq 0` (that is, the value of a kernel is 0 for :math:`t < 0`; it is not necessary to explicitly enforce this).

 Equivalently, the same exponentially decaying kernel can be formulated as a differential equation: